Fiery Habanero Mustard

 INGREDIENTS

-• 6 – 8 medium habanero peppers, divided (fresh or frozen)
+- about 8 medium habanero peppers, divided (fresh or frozen)

 METHODS

-1. Slice 4 of the habanero peppers in half, retaining seeds.
-Add to a small saucepan with the vodka.
-Bring to a boil over high heat, then reduce heat and simmer for 2 to 3 minutes.
-Remove from heat, press on the peppers with the back of a spoon to release juices, then allow to steep for 5 to 10 minutes.
+- Infuse soaking liquid.
+Stem and halve four of the habanero peppers, retaining seeds.
+Add to a small saucepan with the ¾ cup water or booze.
+Bring to a boil over high heat then reduce heat and simmer, covered, for about 5 minutes.
+Remove from heat, press on the peppers with the back of a spoon to release juices, then allow to steep for about 30 minutes.

-2. Strain vodka into a small bowl, pressing on the peppers to extract juices.
-Discard (or compost) the peppers.
-Add the mustard seeds to the vodka, cover, and let sit overnight (or until the seeds have absorbed most of the vodka; at least 4 hours).
+- Soak mustard seed.
+Strain habanero-infused liquid into a small bowl, pressing on the peppers to extract juices.
+Discard the peppers.
+Add mustard seed, cover, and let sit until all liquid is absorbed, about 2 – 4 hours.

-3. Wild mustard plants grow all over the Northeast and many of them have seeds that can be harvested in the fall; however, to harvest a cup of seeds may require some time and energy!
-If you have an abundant supply of mustard seed near you, you can substitute wild mustard seed, grind some of the seeds for a dry mustard powder, and make this recipe with local, foraged mustard.
-Cool!
+- Wild mustard plants grow all over the Northeast and most have seeds that can be harvested in the fall; however, to harvest a cup of seeds may require some time and energy!

 STORE